DarkStarStrix/QSolvers/Writerside/topics/starter-topic.md

     start_date : datetime
         a datetime to determine the start date of the data end_date : datetime
-        a datetime to determine the end date of the data data : DataFrame
-        a pandas DataFrame that contains the stock data stock_data : Series
+        a datetime to determine the end date of the data     : DataFrame a pandas DataFrame that contains the stock data stock_data : Series
         a pandas Series that contains the 'Close' prices of the stock